 Marc Lainé was born in 1976.
-In 2000, he graduated from the Ecole Nationale Supérieure des Arts Décoratifs.
-He worked as a scenographer for directors such as Marcial Di Fonzo Bo, Richard Brunel, Arnaud Meunier, Pierre Maillet, David Bobée and Madeleine Louarn.
+In 2000, he graduated from the Ecole Nationale Supérieure des Arts Décoratifs and later worked as a set designer for both opera and theater with directors such as Marcial Di Fonzo Bo, Richard Brunel, Arnaud Meunier, Pierre Maillet, David Bobée and Madeleine Louarn.

-In 2014, Marc wrote and directed Spleenorama, a richly imaginative musical play which tells the break-up of a rock band and their reunion at the group leader’s funeral.
-The music was composed and interpreted by Bertrand Belin.
-This play then toured in several cities in France, and ran for twenty-two nights at the Théâtre de la Bastille in the fall of 2014.
+In 2014, Marc Lainé wrote and directed Spleenorama, a richly imaginative musical play which recounts the break-up of a rock band and their subsequent reunion at the group leader’s funeral.
+The music was written and interpreted by Bertrand Belin.
+This play then toured to several cities in France, and ran for twenty-two nights at the Théâtre de la Bastille in the fall of 2014.

-Marc Lainé’s latest show, Vanishing Point: les deux voyages de Suzanne W, is an imaginary road trip in Canada’s Far North, with the musical collaboration of Moriarty.
-It was performed at the Théâtre National de Chaillot for an eighteen night run before going on an “international tour” at Espace Go in Montreal for one and a half month.
-The show won two Critics’ Choice awards and ran for three consecutive years.
+In 2015, Marc Lainé created Vanishing Point: les deux voyages de Suzanne W. (Vanishing Point: the two journeys of Suzanne W.), an imaginary road trip which took place in Canada’s Far North, with the renewed musical collaboration of Moriarty.
+It was performed at the Théâtre National de Chaillot for an eighteen-night run before going on a six week international tour to Espace Go in Montreal.
+The show won two French Critics’ Choice awards and ran for three consecutive years.